 The best part of traveling in Uganda is the country offers pure untouched scope of natural exploration.
 While crossing the vast plains of Queen Elizabeth Park, we saw the Rwenzori mountain range, standing between Uganda and Congo.

-Why did I choose Uganda for Mountain Gorilla trekking
+Why Choose Uganda for Mountain Gorilla trekking?

 In Uganda you can find the Mountain Gorillas in their natural habitat at Bwindi Impenetrable forest.